fraxflax/nw-watchdog/documentation/WIP-TODO.md

 ## WORK IN PROGRESS
 These changes are currently being worked on in separate branches.

-* New alert states: __LINKDOWN - LINKDOWN-TOPOLOGY__<br>
+* New alert state: __LINKDOWN__<br>
   In version 1.0.0, if there is no link on the interface a WARNING alert is sent, being a WARNING based on the idea of it possibly being a configuration issue with to short `--ifup-grace` or to few tries in `--max-nolink` and it might very well ...<br>
   BUT if the link is lost e.g. due to switch being down, cable damaged or fallen out, etc and we use `--force-interface` with a `--max-nolink` greater than 0, there will be repeated alerts on the same issue sent almost every _max-nolink * ifup-grace_ seconds.<br>
-  With these new alert states thare will be only one alert if the link is down and we can't get it up, and one alert if we due to topology dection (no using `--force-interface`) switch interface whilst the one we switch from still has no link.
+  With this new alert state thare will be only one alert if the link is down and we can't get it up.

 * No warning alert for conflicting topology with `--force-interface` If conflicting topology is detected whilst using `--force-interface` this will be logged with at `--verbosity-level=4` (=info, which is the default) or higher, but no alert will be sent (to avoid repeated alerts on the same problem).